-"Fit for duty" means it is possible for you to continue in military service because, despite your injury or illness, you remain reasonably able to perform the duties required of your grade and military occupation.
-In some cases, the Physical Evaluation Board (PEB) will find that you are fit for duty but have certain limitations in the duties you are able to perform due to your disability.
+Fit for duty means you can continue in military service because—despite your injury or illness—you remain reasonably able to perform the duties required of your grade and military occupation.
+In some cases, the Physical Evaluation Board (PEB) will find that you're generally fit for duty, but can't perform certain tasks due to your disability.

 Unfit for duty means you have a medical condition that disqualifies you from service because you can't reasonably be expected to perform the duties of your office, grade, rank, or rating.

 Any medical condition (or combination of conditions) that substantially impairs your ability to perform the duties required by your rank and your military occupation can make you unfit for duty.
 Examples of medical conditions that might affect your fitness for duty include:

 Mental and cognitive disorders, like PTSD and TBI, can make it difficult for service members to cope with stress, perform required duties, and follow orders.
 Sensory impairments such as vision or hearing loss can interfere with service members' situational awareness and effective communication, while physical conditions can limit their endurance and strength.

 If the PEB determines that you're unfit for duty—for example, after an Army fit-for-duty evaluation or a Navy fitness exam—you'll be discharged from service ("medical separation").
 Depending on how high your disability rating is and when in your military career the disability began, you'll be medically retired, separated with severance pay, or separated without benefits.

 Members with 20 or more years of service who are found unfit for duty are placed on the permanent disability retirement list (PDRL).
 Members with less than 20 years of service can also be placed on the PDRL if they're: